Senate confirms Trump’s science and tech adviser after lengthy vacancy

 Despite the earlier absence of an administrator, OSTP over the past two years has forged ahead with a full agenda.
 It has sought to advance private-sector research in areas such as artificial intelligence, in part by convening tech giants and other industry experts for a new, policy-focused task force in 2018.
 It has helped guide the White House’s early work to put more self-flying drones in U.S. skies and expand Internet access to rural areas.
 During that time, the office’s most senior official was Michael Kratsios, a former aide to venture capitalist Peter Thiel.
 Kratsios joined the administration in its early days to serve as deputy chief technology officer.

 Those and other issues now fall to Droegemeier, who, like other appointees in the administration, faces a challenge in breaking through to Trump’s inner circle.
-His predecessor had a close relationship with President Barack Obama, and OSTP had a much larger staff under his watch.
+His predecessor, John Holdren, had a close relationship with President Barack Obama, and OSTP had a much larger staff under Obama’s watch.

 “We hope that the president and senior administrators use him more fully,” said former congressman Rush Holt, chief executive of the American Association for the Advancement of Science.
 “In some administrations, the head of OSTP has a formal role as an adviser to the president, has direct access to the Oval Office, has responsibilities on the National Security Council and the Domestic Policy Council.
 In other administrations, that’s not so.
 We’ll see how this develops.”